04

 • 65’’ (1,64 m display size): 4–6 users

-Tip: If possible, prior to purchase convince yourself in person of your favorite multi-touch table model’s quality.
-That’s the only way you’ll really be able to judge the feel and quality of the surface, the manufacturing quality, and the responsiveness of the touch screen.
-When you’re “face to face“ with the table, you’ll know straight away whether it is going to suit your purpose or not.
+Tip: If possible, prior to purchase convince yourself in person of your favorite multi-touch table model’s quality.It’s the only way you can really judge the feel and quality of the surface, the build quality and the responsiveness of the touchscreen.
+When you’re ‘face to face’ with the table, you’ll know immediately whether it’s up to the job or not.

-Tip: Should you want to build your own multi-touch table – the Japanese manufacturer iiyama offers basic multi-touch screens with a good price-performance ratio also available to end customers.
+Tip: Should you want to build your own multi-touch table.
+The Japanese manufacturer iiyama offers basic multi-touch screens with a good price-performance ratio also available to end customers.

 This blog entry is an excerpt from the comprehensive white paper “In 8 steps to a successful multi-touch table project”.
 If you would like to receive the whitepaper for free, please send an email with the subject “whitepaper” to info@garamantis.com.